-The curriculum is all the planned activities that we as a school organise in order to promote learning, personal growth and development.
-It includes, not only the formal requirements of the National Curriculum, but also the range of extra-curricular activities (trips, clubs, residentials, experiences) that the school organises in order to enrich the experiences of our children.
+At John Clare Primary School, our curriculum is all the planned activities that we as a school organise in order to promote learning, personal growth and development.
+It includes, not only the formal requirements of the National Curriculum (for Key Stage 1 and 2) and Early Years Framework, but also the range of extra-curricular activities (trips, clubs, residentials, experiences) that the school organises in order to enrich the experiences of our children and motivate them to become life-long learners.
 It also includes the ‘hidden curriculum’, or what the children learn from the way they are treated and expected to behave.